 Europe is never boring.
 Europe stands the test of time, in more ways than one.
 Not only is it rich in history, it is also a destination that practically demands repeat visits.
 Travelers can visit year after year and never see the same sights twice.
 There simply is no way to tour Europe and not be awestruck by its scenic beauty, epic history and dazzling artistic and culinary diversity.

 Traveling to Europe allows travelers to retrace the steps of significant historic, political and religious figures as well as learn about some of the most significant moments in our history.
 Europe’s wealth of attractions is its biggest draw: the birthplace of democracy in Athens, the Renaissance art in Florence, the graceful canals of Venice, the Napoleonic splendor of Paris, the impressive attractions of Moorish palaces in Andalucia.
 A trip to Europe offers the opportunity to enjoy authentic Italian, French and other delicious cuisines and wines.
-Many Americans and Canadians can trace their roots to Europe, which means that a trip to Europe can be a means of researching a family tree.

 Why travel to Europe is so rewarding

 As the smallest of all the continents with 50 countries, 7 territories, 4 partially recognized republics, 27 of which are in the European Union, Europe offers a variety of travel experiences for both long and short visits.
 Whether a planned itinerary includes several stops or is focused on a single location or region, a trip to Europe can provide experiences and memories to last a lifetime.
 Given the variety of architecture, landscapes, climates and historical sights within Europe, it is no exaggeration to state that nearly anyone can find something to enjoy.